pivotal/docs-tap/app-live-view/configuring-apps/convention-server.hbs.md

 ## <a id="desc-metadata"></a> Description of metadata labels

-If a workload resource explicitly defines a label under `metadata.labels` in the `workload.yaml`, then the convention service detects the presence of that label and respects its value.
+If a workload resource explicitly defines a label under `metadata.labels` in the `workload.yaml`, then Convention Service detects the presence of that label and respects its value.
 When deploying a workload using Tanzu Application Platform, you can override the labels listed in the following table using the `Workload` YAML.